heera9331/Notes-Adda/README.md

 # Notes-Adda
 ![](https://komarev.com/ghpvc/?username=heera9331&color=brightgreen)

-Everyone be able contribute with us, and improvement notes, add new approaches for particular.
+Everyone should be able contribute with us, and improvement notes, add new approaches for particular.

 ## Contributors
 * Heera Singh Lodhi